 When it comes to enjoying a safe, fun, and pain-free hike, few things are as important as selecting the right pair of hiking boots.

-How to Choose the Right Footwear for Your Hike
+How to Choose the Right Footwear for Your Hike in Idaho

 The right pair of hiking shoes or boots (or even sandals) can make a huge difference.
 A good pair offers all-day comfort, protection from the elements, and minimizes the stress on your feet.
 A bad pair can leave aching, soreness, and feet covered in blisters!